These are they who are hidden rocks in your love-feasts when they feast with you. Jude 1:12

-While there is just a little information on what this term “love-feast” means there is enough to get a sense of what it was, and know that its practice was very early on because of its mention in the book of Jude which scholars estimate was written in the late first century.
-So it may be hard for some who are used to sitting through the Sunday morning service today, who definitely felt some spiritual connection but nevertheless are used to going home afterwards for good to imagine that the original Christians also had a love feast later that day.
+While there is just a little information on what the term “love-feast” means, there is enough to get a sense of what it was and know that its practice was very early on because of its mention in the book of Jude, which scholars estimate was written in the late first century.
+So it may be hard for some who are used to sitting through the Sunday morning service today, who felt some spiritual connection but are used to going home afterward for good, to imagine that the original Christians also had a love feast later that day.
 But that is what happened in the original Christian communities.
 Original Christians met on Sunday mornings, prayed, listened to various readings, and had communion.
 They reaffirmed their commitment to the walk in Christ.
-And later that day they also met again to eat what was called a love feast.
-It wasn’t a feast because the meal was so sumptious.
+Later that day, they met again to eat what was called a love feast.
+It wasn’t a feast because the meal was so sumptuous.
 It was a feast of love, agape love.
 It was a wonderful time of eating, sharing, and loving one another with the love of God.

 The love feast had to have had something that made it attractive.
-Critics to Christianity charged Christians with having licentious orgies.
-But they also charged Christians with being cannibals because of the Eucharist so we know that their charges could be outlandishly far from the truth.
-Nevertheless it rose to the attention of the Emperor Trajan, who was hearing complaints about Christians and was issuing commands to stop them.
-The Roman govenor Pliny explained in a letter to Trajan what he knew of their service:
+Critics of Christianity charged Christians with having licentious orgies.
+They also charged Christians with being cannibals because of the communion ceremony so we know that their charges could be outlandishly far from the truth.
+Nevertheless, it rose to the attention of Emperor Trajan, who was hearing complaints about Christians and was issuing commands to stop them.
+The Roman governor Pliny explained in a letter to Trajan what he knew of their service:

 They affirmed the whole of their guilt, or their error, was, that they met on a stated day before it was light, and addressed a form of prayer to Christ, as to a divinity, binding themselves by a solemn oath, not for the purposes of any wicked design, but never to commit any fraud, theft, or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble, to eat in common a harmless meal.
 From this custom, however, they desisted after the publication of my edict…i

-Just like any other good thing love-feasts may have started out as unsupervised and later required oversight as occasionaly some may have abused the spirit of the meeting.
+Like any other good thing, love feasts may have started out as unsupervised and later required oversight as some may have occasionally abused the spirit of the meeting.
 The message in Jude 12 above is that there were blemishes.
-Ignatius wrote about 105 AD that love-feasts required an overseer.
-It was very important that the tone of the gathering remained godly.
+Ignatius wrote about 105 AD that love feasts required an overseer.
+It was essential that the tone of the gathering remain godly.
 And it appears to have done so.
 Look at what Mark Minucius Felix wrote about 205 AD:

 We practise sharing in banquets, which are not only modest, but also sober: for we do not indulge in entertainments nor prolong our feasts with wine; but we temper our joyousness with gravity, with chaste discourse, and with body even more chaste…iii

-Original Christianity had a far greater sense of community and fellowshipped to a greater degree than most of the churches today.
+Original Christianity had a greater sense of community and fellowshipped to a greater degree than many churches today.
 That involvement was from the first:

 And day by day, continuing stedfastly with one accord in the temple, and breaking bread at home, they took their food with gladness and singleness of heart,